6 App Security Trends from OWASP Top 10 2024

 The potential power of one person to target and destroy online data or infrastructure is great.
 As Abburi writes, it's entirely possible for good software to turn bad, used for illicit or destructive purposes.
 When these technologies get into the wrong hands, it can be calamitous.

 Web Application Firewalls

 An application firewall sets rules for the internet traffic running across it.
 More IT departments are looking to web application firewalls (WAF) to detect protocol anomalies and defend against attacks.
 Traditional firewalls and intrusion detection systems (IDS) that work at lower levels to close TCP ports and detect illegitimate access may be powerless against the web application attacks of today.

 Deep packet inspection (DPI), a much more intense assessment of network flow that a network firewall could perform, could yield interesting results as AI and machine learning are put to work in analyzing data.

 Such attacks as SQL injection and cross-site scripting can now be identified using today's sophisticated tools.
 Both whitelisting and blacklisting can be used to target known hackers, their organizations, and their origination points.
 It's a matter of staying ahead of the hacker enterprise, and, maybe, becoming just a little smarter than they are.

 Everyone Needs to Play Defense

-Certainly we'll never be able to protect ourselves against all the possible threats that we may face in our digital activities.
+Certainly, we'll never be able to protect ourselves against all the possible threats that we may face in our digital activities.
 But we should never let down our guard.
 We always need to stay at least one step ahead of the bad guy if we want to survive.
 It's a shame it has to be that way.
 But accepting online realities as they are means that we see the need to be as prepared as possible to address them.
-And protecting applications is now priority one.
+Protecting applications is now a priority.